gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 ## Adding a MQTT broker to Streaming Platform
 Our streaming platform does not yet provide an MQTT broker.

-So let's add a new serice to the docker-compose.yml file we have created in [Setup of the Streaming Platform](../01-environment/README.md).
+So let's add a new service to the docker-compose.yml file we have created in [Setup of the Streaming Platform](../01-environment/README.md).

 [Mosquitto](https://mosquitto.org/) is an easy to use MQTT broker, belonging to the Eclipse project.
 The is a docker images available for us on Docker Hub.
 Just add the following section at the end of the `docker-compose.yml`, right below the zeppelin service.